CobbledSteel/riskybird/Unit2: Arduino Basics.md

 Can you modify the code to make the RGB LED fade smoothly between colors?

-Certainly!
-Let's create a lab that guides students on how to use the Preferences library for the ESP32.
-This will involve storing and retrieving values from the ESP32's built-in non-volatile storage (NVS).
-We'll use a simple example of storing a counter value that persists even after the ESP32 is reset or powered off.

----

 ## **Lab3: Permanent Data Storage with the ESP32's Preferences Library**

 ### **Objective**: